Democracy: Greece and Rome

-Athenian democracy took the form of a direct democracy, and it had two distinguishing features: the random selection of ordinary citizens to fill the few existing government administrative and judicial offices, and a legislative assembly consisting of all Athenian citizens.
-All eligible citizens were allowed to speak and vote in the assembly, which set the laws of the city state.
+Athenian democracy took the form of direct democracy, and it had two distinguishing features: the random selection of ordinary citizens to fill the few existing government administrative and judicial offices, and a legislative assembly consisting of all Athenian citizens.
+All eligible citizens were allowed to speak and vote in the assembly, which set the laws of the city-state.
 However, Athenian citizenship excluded women, slaves, foreigners (μέτοικοι / métoikoi), and youths below the age of military service.
 Effectively, only 1 in 4 residents in Athens qualified as citizens.
 Owning land was not a requirement for citizenship.
 The exclusion of large parts of the population from the citizen body is closely related to the ancient understanding of citizenship.
 In most of antiquity the benefit of citizenship was tied to the obligation to fight war campaigns.

 Athenian democracy was not only direct in the sense that decisions were made by the assembled people, but also the most direct in the sense that the people through the assembly, boule and courts of law controlled the entire political process and a large proportion of citizens were involved constantly in the public business.
 Even though the rights of the individual were not secured by the Athenian constitution in the modern sense (the ancient Greeks had no word for "rights"), those who were citizens of Athens enjoyed their liberties not in opposition to the government but by living in a city that was not subject to another power and by not being subjects themselves to the rule of another person.